linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/06 Purchasing Power Parity Theory.md

 _Relative PPP_

-Te absolute version of PPP is, even proponents of the theory generally acknowledge, unlikely to hold precisely

-because of the existence of transport costs, imperfect information and the distorting e$ects of tari$ and nontari$ barriers to trade.
+The absolute version of PPP is, even proponents of the theory generally acknowledge, unlikely to hold precisely because of the existence of transport costs, imperfect information and the distorting effects of tariff and nontariff barriers to trade.

-Nonetheless, it is argued that a weaker form of PPP known as relative PPP can be expected to hold even

-in the presence of such distortions.
-Put simply, the relative version of PPP theory argues that the exchange

-rate will adjust by the amount of the inflation di$erential between two economies.
-Algebraically this is
+Nonetheless, it is argued that a weaker form of PPP known as relative PPP can be expected to hold even in the presence of such distortions.
+Put simply, the relative version of PPP theory argues that the exchange rate will adjust by the amount of the inflation differential between two economies.
+Algebraically this is expressed as:

-expressed as:

-%�� _S_ %� _P_           - %� _P_           - (6.2)
+%Δ _S_ %Δ _P_ - %Δ _P_* = (6.2)

-where %/ _S_ is the percentage change in the exchange rate, %/ _P_ is the domestic inflation rate, and %/ _P_ - is the

-foreign inflation rate.
+where %Δ _S_ is the percentage change in the exchange rate, %Δ _P_ is the domestic inflation rate, and %Δ _P_* is the foreign inflation rate.

-According to the relative version of PPP, if the inflation rate in Japan is 5% whilst that in the United States

-is 2%, the yen exchange rate should be expected to depreciate by approximately 3% against the dollar.
-Te

-absolute version of PPP does not have to hold for this to be the case.
-For example, the exchange rate may be

-¥100/\$1 while the Japanese bundle of goods costs ¥12,000 and the US bundle of identical goods costs \$100, so

-that absolute PPP does not hold (this requires a rate of ¥120/\$1).
-But if Japanese prices go up 5% to ¥12,600

-and the US bundle goes up 2% to \$102, the relative version of PPP predicts the yen will depreciate 3% to

-¥103/\$1 (even though absolute PPP requires ¥123.53/$1 = ¥12,600/$102).
+According to the relative version of PPP, if the inflation rate in Japan is 5% whilst that in the United States is 2%, the yen exchange rate should be expected to depreciate by approximately 3% against the dollar.
+The absolute version of PPP does not have to hold for this to be the case.
+For example, the exchange rate may be ¥100/\$1 while the Japanese bundle of goods costs ¥12,000 and the US bundle of identical goods costs \$100, so that absolute PPP does not hold (this requires a rate of ¥120/\$1).
+But if Japanese prices go up 5% to ¥12,600 and the US bundle goes up 2% to \$102, the relative version of PPP predicts the yen will depreciate 3% to ¥103/\$1 (even though absolute PPP requires ¥123.53/$1 = ¥12,600/$102).

-6.4 A GENERALIZED VERSION OF PPP
+## A Generalized Version of PPP

-One of the major problems with PPP theory, as we have so far examined it, is that it suggests that PPP holds

-for all types of goods.
-However, a more generalized version of PPP that provides some useful insights makes a

-distinction between traded and non-traded goods.
-Traded goods are susceptible to the rigours of international

-competition, be they exports or import-competing industries such as most manufactured goods.
-Non-traded

-goods are those that cannot be traded internationally at a pro!t, such as houses and certain services such as a

-haircut or restaurant food.
+One of the major problems with PPP theory, as we have so far examined it, is that it suggests that PPP holds for all types of goods.
+However, a more generalized version of PPP that provides some useful insights makes a distinction between traded and non-traded goods.
+Traded goods are susceptible to the rigours of international competition, be they exports or import-competing industries such as most manufactured goods.
+Non-traded goods are those that cannot be traded internationally at a profit, such as houses and certain services such as a haircut or restaurant food.

-Te point of the traded/non-traded goods distinction is that on _a priori_ grounds PPP is more likely to hold

-for traded than for non-traded goods.
-Tis is because the price of traded goods will tend to be kept in line by

-international competition, while the price of non-traded goods will be determined predominately by domestic

-supply and demand considerations.
-For example, if a car costs ¥3,000,000 in Japan and \$30,000 in the USA,

-arbitrage will tend to keep the yen–dollar rate at ¥100/\$1.
-However, if the price of a house costs ¥40,000,000

-in Japan and \$250,000 in the USA and the exchange rate is ¥100/\$1, arbitrage forces do not easily come into

-play (unless fed-up Japanese citizens emigrate to America pushing up US house prices and lowering Japanese

-prices).
-Similarly, if a haircut costs ¥4,000 in Japan but \$30 in the USA and the exchange rate is ¥100/\$1, then

-¥1,000 could be saved, though only insane people in Japan would travel to the USA for a haircut knowing that

-they can 'save' ¥1,000, because of the time and transport costs involved.
+The point of the traded/non-traded goods distinction is that on _a priori_ grounds PPP is more likely to hold for traded than for non-traded goods.
+This is because the price of traded goods will tend to be kept in line by international competition, while the price of non-traded goods will be determined predominately by domestic supply and demand considerations.
+For example, if a car costs ¥3,000,000 in Japan and \$30,000 in the USA, arbitrage will tend to keep the yen–dollar rate at ¥100/\$1.
+However, if the price of a house costs ¥40,000,000 in Japan and \$250,000 in the USA and the exchange rate is ¥100/\$1, arbitrage forces do not easily come into play (unless fed-up Japanese citizens emigrate to America pushing up US house prices and lowering Japanese prices).
+Similarly, if a haircut costs ¥4,000 in Japan but \$30 in the USA and the exchange rate is ¥100/\$1, then ¥1,000 could be saved, though only insane people in Japan would travel to the USA for a haircut knowing that they can 'save' ¥1,000, because of the time and transport costs involved.

 We will now consider the importance of the tradables/non-tradables distinction for PPP when aggregate